 If your child is bitten by your neighbors’ dog, the logical first step is to seek medical attention.
 Next, report the bite to your local animal control or the police department.
-Then contact a personal injury law firm for qualified advice on how to negotiate the best outcome for your child and your family.
+Then contact a dog bite attorney for qualified advice on how to negotiate the best outcome for your child and your family.

 Here at Hornsby, Watson & Hornsby, we’ve helped clients understand their rights and receive compensation in injury cases for more than 30 years.
 We can guide you through the complicated laws that address injuries and liability in dog bite cases.